-"He cherished with the greatest fervor and devotion the principles of the Christian religion which had been instilled in him from infancy. p.54 which assured that the kingdom was financially sound, all this children were well provided for, and that the poor would continue to be helped.
+"He cherished with the greatest fervor and devotion the principles of the Christian religion which had been instilled in him from infancy.

 "He was very forward in succoring the poor... he not only made a point of giving in his own country, but when he discovered that there were Christians living in poverty in Syria, Egypt, and Africa, at Jerusalem, Alexandria and Carthage, he had compassion on their wants, and used to send money over the seas to them."
 (End of quotes)